Too often clients, recruiters and agencies search for an architect without understanding the role.

 Contrary to what recruiters and agencies believe you don’t need prior experience from the business domain in question, nor do you need to be fluent in any of the technologies involved.

-Good architects follow a robust method that ensures that business needs are systematically identified regardless of the domain, be it retail, government, heavy industry, biotech, finance or any other area the customer may be active in.
+Good architects follow a robust method that ensures that business needs are systematically identified regardless of the domain, be it retail, government, heavy industry, biotech, finance or any other field the company operates in.
 This same method ensures that whatever the business needs, the appropriate requirements for a suitable solution get specified, and a viable design is outlined for the specialists to build, test and deliver.

-Architecting is much more about analyzing and outlining designs, planning and facilitating workshops with busy subject matter experts, inspiring, leading and coaching the team of specialists, understanding and addressing all stakeholders’ various concerns, and documenting the architecture to enable long-term maintenance of the implemented solution.
+Architecting is much more about analyzing and outlining designs, planning and facilitating workshops with busy subject matter experts, inspiring, leading and coaching teams of specialists, understanding and addressing all stakeholders’ various concerns, and documenting the architecture to enable long-term maintenance of the implemented solution or enterprise architecture.